SECRET-GUEST/tiny-scripts/linux/INSTALLERS/SNES9X_installer/README.md

 ## Possible Errors

-- **Insufficient Permissions**: If you try to install the software in a directory where you do not have the necessary permissions, the script will fail.
-Ensure you have the required permissions in the chosen directory.
+- **Insufficient Permissions**: Installation may fail if executed in a directory without adequate permissions.
+Ensure you have the necessary rights for your chosen directory.
-- **Unsupported File Systems**: Attempting to install on an NTFS disk (typically used in dual-boot with Windows) might lead to issues if the disk is locked by Windows (e.g., due to fast startup or an ongoing update).
+- **Unsupported File Systems**: Installing on NTFS disks, often used in Windows dual-boot setups, can lead to issues, particularly if the disk is locked by Windows due to fast startup or updates.
+- **No Desktop Found**: The script might not find the desktop directory correctly without `xdg-user-dir`.
+Install it using
+    ```
+    sudo apt-get install xdg-user-dirs
+    ```
+    In its absence, the script may use default paths or `$XDG_DESKTOP_DIR`, but this is less reliable.

 ## Contributing